Home > Pivot > Create > Power Pivot

-Here are some of the resources that I have used while learning about Power Pivot and other Power BI tools.
-I will add new resources, as I find them
+Here are some of the resources that you can use to learn about Power Query, Power Pivot, and other Power BI tools.
+New resources will be added as they are made available.

 There are videos and written tutorials to help you get started with Power Pivot

 In the window below, you can watch a Getting Started in Power Pivot playlist that I compiled on YouTube.

 These tutorials cover the basics of getting started with Power Pivot.

 These courses use video lessons to demonstrate the Power BI techniques, tools and formulas.

 This free webinar is offered by Mynda Treacy, at My Online Training Hub, a few times each year.

 Click this link for more information on the webinar.